kevinafrica/pycodecomplete/README.md

 4. Number of layers (4 layers of LSTM nodes)
 5. Number of nodes per layer (512 nodes per layer)
 6. Number of Epochs to train
-7. Number of steps per Epoch (Should be Number of total characters in the corpus divided by batch size)
-8. Max Queue Size (Number of batches to queue in RAM)
+7. Max Queue Size (Number of batches to queue in RAM)

 Additionally you can continue training an existing model with the addition of the -m option:
 ```